 How to Pay CIS Online

-Contractors can choose from multiple payment methods.
+Contractors can choose from multiple payment methods on GOV.UK.
 All methods require your 13-digit Accounts Office Reference number, formatted like 123PA01234567.

 1. Paying via Your HMRC Online Account